RymeCJ/CLAP/README.md

 for their revenue while you enjoying you reading time.
 The overall experience will be unique and distinct from the Tachiyomi platform.
 I want it to be very lite wieght and open source platform

 P.S.
 I'm a 17-year-old beginner in Java programming, and I'm eager to gain experience through this project.
-It's an open-source project, so I can receive help from others. and im not very optimistic for this one"
+It's an open-source project, so I can receive help from others.